guardian/hackday-ever-elusive-kudo/README.md

 Detailed runtime logs are saved in the `logs` directory of this project.

 No monitoring strategy exists for this locally executed hack day project.
+When in production, the execution time and Bedrock costs will be the key metrics to consider.

 ## Data